A Frank and Civilized Conversation About Fees, Scope, and the Work Ahead.

 Severe volatility.

-For some couples, weekly therapy is often too slow.
+For these couples, weekly therapy is often simply too slow.

 Narrative clarification.